-JOHN 8:32.36
+JOHN 8:32,36

 Likewise, Jesus was the last thing Saul thought he wanted when he ran into Him on the road to Damascus.
 He wasn't hunting for Jesus.
 He was hunting down Jesus' followers.
 You see, askers receive even if what they receive differs from what they asked.
 Seekers find even if what they find differs from what they sought.
 Doors open to the ones knocking even if an unexpected host turns the knob.
-At first blush, Jesus may sound like a Jacob: a supplanter who baits and switches.
-In reality, He sees beneath our temporal desires and foresees what we will have wanted most when we step across that finish line.
+Jesus sees beneath our earthly desires and foresees what we will have wanted most when we step across that finish line.
 Isaiah 46:10 captures a concept of titanic proportions in our quest: God knows the end from the beginning.
 Those seven words are game-changers in this Olympic race.
 They put trust in the breast of the quester.